What is a Cooperative Education Program?

 When and how can I join a co-op?

-During the fall and spring semesters, students can begin the process of joining co-op by scheduling an appointment with a Career Advisor in the O’Brien Center for Student Success located on the second floor of the Sakowich Campus Center.
+During the fall and spring semesters, students can begin the process of joining co-op by scheduling an appointment with a Career Advisor in the O’Brien Center for Career Development located on the second floor of the Sakowich Campus Center.
 Students must upload their resumes on the Advantage system to search for co-op opportunities in the system.
 It is important for students considering the co-op program to meet with an advisor during the first month of the semester preceding their targeted work term as there are specific deadlines for participating in the co-op program.